AndroidPretty/learn-anything/readme.md

 We welcome you to join our community on [Discord](https://discord.gg/KKYdWjt) to learn & build this project together.
 There are [docs](https://docs.learn-anything.xyz) available that describe the goals of the project as well as an open wiki of notes.

-We also manage curation of [some lists](https://github.com/learn-anything/curated-lists).
+We also manage curation of [awesome lists](https://github.com/learn-anything/curated-lists).

 ## Tech stack